yeastrc/proxl-web-app/docs/using/structure.rst

 Total UDRs
 -------------------------
 UDR stands for "unique distance restraint."
-In ProXL, this is the name for a distinct position in a protein linked to a distinct position in the same or another protein.
+In proxl, this is the name for a distinct position in a protein linked to a distinct position in the same or another protein.
 This section of the distance report reports the total number of such UDRs present in the data, and how many of those are mappable to the structure.
-To learn more about what "mappable" means or about how ProXL maps protein positions to PDB structure, see :ref:`structure-mapping-residue-position-to-3D-label`.
+To learn more about what "mappable" means or about how proxl maps protein positions to PDB structure, see :ref:`structure-mapping-residue-position-to-3D-label`.

 Shown links